 - if the INPI decides to issue a patenta division is possible until payment of the fee for the issue and printing of the patent specification (R612-35 CPI).

 In the hypothesis of a cascade division (ie A is divided into B, and B is divided into C), to check if the parent request of C is pending (see previous conditions), it is necessary to look at the request A (INPI Examination Guidelines, IB III.2).

 This interpretation of the INPI is very surprisingbecause it is exactly the opposite of the European position (I will be interested to know the legal basis allowing the INPI to take this position) ...

-- syntactically in French, nothing says that the term patent refers to the term & #8220; initial patent application & #8221 ;.
-It is entirely possible that the term & #8220; patent & #8221; means the patent that we are going to obtain (ie that of the divisional application in the case of waterfalls)
+- syntactically in French, there is nothing to say that the term patent refers to the term "original patent application".
+It is quite possible that the term "patent" means the patent that we are going to obtain (ie that of the divisional application in the case of stunts)

-- if the reasoning of the Court of Appeal were correct, this would mean that cascading divisions would not be possible since it would be possible to divide only the initial application according to R612-34 CPI (However, the directives of & #8217; INPI provides for this case & #8230; INPI Examination Guidelines, IB III.2).
+- if the reasoning of the Court of Appeal were correct, this would mean that cascading divisions would not be possible since it would be possible to divide only the initial application according to R612-34 CPI (However, the directives of the INPI provides for this case… INPI Examination Guidelines, IB III.2).

 In any case, the filing of a divisional application remains the filing of an application: thus, the conditions of standard form (description, request for grant, etc.) must be respected (R612-35 CPIparagraph 1).